-If passkey (*) input is required on the display of the smartphone, input “0000.”
+If passkey (*) input is required on the display of the iPhone, input “0000.”

-The headset and iPhone are paired with each other and connected.
-You will hear a voice guidance “BLUETOOTH connected”.
+The headset and iPhone are paired and connected with each other.
+You will hear a voice guidance “Bluetooth connected”.

 *A Passkey may be called “Passcode,” “PIN code,” or “Password.”

-- To delete all pairing information, see “Initializing the headset to restore factory settings.”
+- To delete all Bluetooth pairing information, see “Initializing the headset to restore factory settings”.

-- If pairing is not established within about 5 minutes, pairing mode will be canceled and the headset will turn off.
-In this case, start over from step 1.
+- If pairing is not established within 5 minutes, pairing mode is canceled, and the headset turns off.
+In this case, start the operation over from step 1.